optimizely/fastly-compute-starter-kit/README.md

 2. Follow the wizard and provide the service name, description and any other information.

-3. If you want to use an existing Fastly service, add your `service_id` to `fastly.toml`.
+3. Add your `service_id` to `fastly.toml`, if you want to use an existing Fastly service.

 4. Update your Optimizely `sdkKey` and `flagKey` in `src/index.js`.
 Your SDK keys can be found in the Optimizely application under **Settings**.

-5. To build and publish:
+5. Build and publish:
     ```sh
     fastly compute publish
     ```

-6. To monitor logs:
+6. Monitor logs:
     ```sh
     fastly log-tail
     ```